 Moto, Cherwell Valley mk.
 II

-Not just yet, but it's due to be completely rebuilt, which makes you wonder what else could be on the cards around the country if picking one of your quieter services and building it again is now considered to be a practical option.
+Not just yet, but Kinross is due to be completely rebuilt, which makes you wonder what else could be on the cards around the country if picking one of your quieter services and building it again is now considered to be a practical option.

 The southbound services echo Northampton's story but the whole northbound side was actually picked up and moved half a mile up the road, in order to make more space as it was dangerously close to the previous junction.
 If at first you don't succeed...

 The two sides at Strensham were rebuilt different times and it shows.
-Even so, this means Strensham can claim to be one of the oldest services around (construction on it started before any MSA had opened) and one of the newest.
+Even so, this means Strensham can claim to be one of the oldest services around (construction on it started before any motorway service area had opened) and one of the newest.